You see some white mold in your bags of potting mix.

-If you are noticing your potting mix getting musty, adjust your watering schedule.
+If you are noticing mold in potting soil, adjust your watering schedule.

 Potting soil can also get contaminated and moldy over time.
-If you’ve got a bag of soil that has been sitting in a warm, moist area for years upon years, it should come as no surprise that mold or moss is growing on the surface.
+If you’ve got a bag of soil that has been sitting in a warm, moist area for years upon years, it should come as no surprise that there is mold in potting soil bag.

 If you resort to using the oldest bag of potting mix hanging around the house, you can probably count on having a fair amount of fungus coating it.

 What are the effects of mold on potting mix?